roblabs/mapbox-gl-native/README.md

 ![webp-demo-mapbox-3.6.0.png](http://www.roblabs.com/assets/img/1970-01-01-webp-webp-demo-mapbox-3.6.0.png)

-### WebP as a framework
+### WebP as a `framework`

+Please use the Mason framework to pull in WebP.
+These notes are here to describe how WebP was originally brought into `mapbox-gl-native`

-For this Mapbox GL + WebP in iOS demonstration, we will be using the precompiled WebP framework downloaded from the [WebP source](https://developers.google.com/speed/webp/download).
+You can also use the precompiled WebP framework downloaded from the [WebP source](https://developers.google.com/speed/webp/download).

 1. Add WebP support based on discussion of [`mapbox/mapbox-gl-native` #3572](https://github.com/mapbox/mapbox-gl-native/issues/3572) and the branch [`webp-darwin`](https://github.com/mapbox/mapbox-gl-native/tree/webp-darwin)
   1. ✅ - See   [`image.mm`](platform/darwin/src/image.mm)